drewnoakes/metadata-extractor-dotnet/README.md

 ## Credits

-This library is developed by [Drew Noakes](https://drewnoakes.com/code/exif/).
+This library is developed by [Drew Noakes](https://drewnoakes.com/code/exif/) and contributors.

 Thanks are due to the many [users](https://github.com/drewnoakes/metadata-extractor/wiki/UsedBy) who sent in suggestions, bug reports, [sample images](https://github.com/drewnoakes/metadata-extractor/wiki/ImageDatabase) from their cameras as well as encouragement.